Andrey Minakov

 Andrey Dmitriyevich Minakov (Андрей Дмитриевич Минаков; born 17 March 2002) is a Russian swimmer and Olympian.
 He is the Russian record holder in the long course 100 metre butterfly.
 He is a former world junior record holder in the long course and short course 50 metre butterfly and long course 100 metre freestyle.
 At the 2019 World Aquatics Championships, he won silver medals in the 100 metre butterfly and 4×100 metre freestyle relay, and a bronze medal in the 4×100 metre medley relay.
 In 2021, at the 2020 Summer Olympics, he placed fourth in the 100 metre butterfly, fourth in the 4×100 metre medley relay, seventh in the 4×100 metre freestyle relay, and tenth in the 100 metre freestyle.
 He also won two gold medals, one silver medal, and three bronze medals at the 2021 World Short Course Championships.
 In 2022, he won the NCAA title in the 100 yard butterfly.

-Early life and education
+Background

 Minakov was raised in Saint Petersburg, Russia, though later in his youth he began splitting his time between Russia and California, training in the United States during the summer months each year.
 Collegiately, he started attending Stanford University in 2020, where he started competing as part of the Stanford Cardinal swim team in the fall of 2021, following a year of being redshirted (2020–2021).
-The week Minakov announced his commitment to swimming for Stanford, the week of 3 December 2019, he ranked number one for "The Week That Was" honour from Swimming World, narrowly winning the top spot over number two, which was Caeleb Dressel getting engaged to Meghan Haila.
+The week Minakov announced his commitment to swimming for Stanford, the week of 3 December 2019, he ranked number one for "The Week That Was" honour from Swimming World.

+In 2023, Minakov changed his region of representation for Russian competitions to the Republic of Tatarstan.